jss367/jss367.github.io/_posts/2022-07-12-generating-github-personal-access-tokens.md

 tags: [Git]
 ---

-This post contains instructions for how to work with personal access tokens on Github.
+This post contains instructions for how to work with personal access tokens on GitHub.

 * Go to [https://github.com/](https://github.com/) and click on your picture icon to open the settings menu